QuantEcon/lecture-python.myst/lectures/exchangeable.md

 Please look at the three graphs above created for an instance in which $f$ is a uniform distribution on $[0,1]$ (i.e., a Beta distribution with parameters $F_a=1, F_b=1$), while  $g$ is a Beta distribution with the default parameter values $G_a=3, G_b=1.2$.

-The graph on the left  plots the likelihood ratio $l(w)$ on the coordinate axis against $w$ on the ordinate axis.
+The graph on the left  plots the likelihood ratio $l(w)$ as the absciassa  axis against $w$ as the ordinate.

 The middle graph plots both $f(w)$ and $g(w)$  against $w$, with the horizontal dotted lines showing values of $w$ at which the likelihood ratio equals $1$.